nsdrozario/nd_cmd_paint/README.md

 # ND Command Line Paint

-This program displays and creates low-resolution images in the Windows command line.
+This program displays and creates low-resolution images in the command line.
+This program is meant to run on Linux environments.
 It reads a custom file format: `ndcmd_img`.

 File structure and specifications are inside further documentation.

 ## Building

-This project is meant to be compiled with mingw32-gcc-g++ 6.3.0-1.
+This project is meant to be compiled with g++.

 The command for building the project is: